 The Organization allows the use of its Hollywood Center to an independent third party (see Note 1) recognized at the fair value of the gifted rent.
 The third party is under no control or obligation to the Organization.
-For the years ended June 30, 2019 and 2018, the fair value of the gifted rent totaled \$1,920,000 for both years ended.
+For both years ended June 30, 2020 and 2019, the fair value of the gifted rent totaled \$1,920,000 for both years ended.